 Our tours receive an average rating of 5 out of 5 from 754 reviews, according to AITO reviews.

 Day 1: Our gulet is at Marina Baotić, about 20 minutes from Split Airport.
 Welcome drinks and dinner aboard.

 Day 2: We cruise to Split, where the enormous Roman Palace of Diocletian was repurposed as a medieval town centre.
 Here, we accompany a local chef to the markets to buy ingredients for what is to be our lunch of Dalmatian specialities.
 We make lunch together, in the form of a superb and highly enjoyable cooking class.
 In the afternoon, we cruise south to the island of Brač.

 Day 6: After a leisurely start to the day, we go ashore to explore the Dingač region on the Pelješac Peninsula.
 The local vineyards, set on immensely steep south-facing slopes, receive over 2,500 hours of sunshine per year, its intensity increased by reflection from the sea.
 From the Plavac Mali grape, local winemakers produce one of Croatia’s most celebrated red wines, known as Dingač: an intensely aromatic dark red dry wine of profound flavours.
-We visit a winery to see the vineyards and sample their produce before cruising on to overnight in a pretty bay.
+We visit a winery to see the vineyards and sample their produce and then overnight nearby.

-Day 8: Departure transfers to Dubrovnik airport, about 40 minutes away.
+Day 8: Transfer to Dubrovnik airport, about one hour away.

 Arrival and Departure Information

 Arrival Airport – Split (SPU)